datopian/ckan-cloud-helm/QUICKSTART_PRODUCTION.md

 * `cca-storage` storage class - allowing to provision `ReadWriteOnce` persistent disks
 * `cca-ckan` storage class - allowing to provision `ReadWriteMany` persistent disks
 * PostgreSQL DB - hosted and managed outside the cluster (e.g. Amazon RDS)
-  * Connection details should be provided in a secret named `centralized-infra` on `ckan-cloud` namespace
+  * Connection details should be provided in a secret named `ckan-infra` on `ckan-cloud` namespace
 * Solr Cloud - hosted on `ckan-cloud` namespace, `solr` service

 Verify the cluster requirements: